 Yet another recommendation used by some community members is HP Proliant Microserver Gen8.

 Raspberry Pi4 and RPi 400 have also both been reported as working as intended via our newer Rockstor 4 “Built on openSUSE” variant.
 N.B.
 RPi 400 requires at least a 15.3 profile for the internal keyboard to work.

 Rockstor is under continuous development and we generally release updates in small batches.
 These updates are easy to install and distributed in two distinct update channels described in our Software update section.
-On rare occasions, we roll-out major releases that require a complete re-install; upgrading from Rockstor 3 (CentOS-based) to Rockstor 4 “Built on openSUSE” is one such update.
+On rare occasions, we roll-out major releases that require a complete re-install; see: Migrating from Legacy V3 to V4 “Built on openSUSE” as an example.

 Non re-install Rockstor updates can be installed in two ways: